ZacharyMalonjao/finmark-customer-segmentation-dashboard/README.md

 Customers who are both inactive and dissatisfied represent the greatest potential disengagement risk.
 Finmark could prioritize this group for targeted retention or reactivation efforts.

 ---
+# Dataset & Disclaimer

+This project uses a synthetic customer transaction dataset provided as part of an academic data mining project by Mapúa Malayan Digital College (MMDC).

+The original dataset is hosted on the MMDC FinMark Corp project site and is restricted to users within the MMDC organization.
+Because the source is access-restricted, the original dataset is not redistributed in this repository, only the downloaded forms of it.

+The dataset is synthetic and does not represent actual FinMark Corp customers or transactions.
+Therefore, the findings in this project should be interpreted as an analytical demonstration rather than real-world business results.

+The purpose of the project is to demonstrate the application of customer segmentation, data preprocessing, dimensionality reduction, clustering, and dashboard-based business storytelling.

+---
 # Dashboard

 The final Tableau dashboard presents the segmentation in a non-technical format, allowing users to explore: